RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #88

+So I've setup the room search to trigger after the challenge search.
+When a room is selected it disables all other rooms from being opened, and also opens the challenge for that room in the challenge search.
+Next thing to do is to prevent a room search if a challenge is found, now that we can open challenges.
+I've also designed a system where a player can leave a room when there is no challenger.
+This will make the room available and remove the challenge associated with the room.
+So if nobody is available to start a challenge, they can go back to spectating and wait for another player to be available for a challenge.

+Winners stay in the room they win and get ported back to the starting point to wait for a new challenger.
+Thinking about it, I won't have an easy system to reset the builds in the room, that will probably be the main problem.
+I can probably create a system where players are responsible for clearing out their rooms, but I'll worry about that later.

 ## #86, #87

 I just came up with the craziest idea and as a result created a super powerful